morinim/vita/CONTRIBUTING.md

 ...and many more ways!
 Really, ANYONE can do something to help make Vita better.

-Approved contributions will be recorded on the commit logs and author's name will appear in the `contributors/` directory.

 ## Project governance

 ### Project lead / project owner